Azure regions, availability zones, and region pairs

 Availability zones are primarily for VMs, managed disks, load balancers, and SQL databases.
-Azure services that support availability zones fall into two categories:
+The following categories of Azure services support availability zones:

 - Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).

 - Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).